Video Streaming Services That Let You Cut Cable TV

 Sling TV

-What you get: Sling has two major offerings: The Orange package, for $40, features about 35 cable channels, including Disney and ESPN, plus A&E, the Food Network, and TBS, but no broadcast TV.
+What you get: You might consider Sling TV if you can find another way to get CBS local channels because the service lacks them.
+ABC locals are available only in some regions (see below).
+Sling’s Orange package is now $46 and includes about 30 cable channels, including Disney and ESPN, plus A&E, the Food Network, and TBS, but no local broadcast TV.
 It supports one user at a time.
-Sling Blue, $45 per month, supports three users and has a different mix of about 45 channels, including local broadcasts and regional sports.
+Sling Blue, $51 per month, supports three users and has a different mix of about 40 channels, including some local broadcasts and regional sports.
 (Among other differences, Sling Blue doesn’t include ESPN.)
-A combined plan costs $60.
+A combined plan costs $66.

 Sling TV is carrying ABC, Fox, and NBC in some markets with the Blue and combined Sling Blue and Orange plans.
 But CBS locals aren’t available at all.

-You can add premium channels, including Max ($17), Paramount+ With Showtime ($10), and Starz ($11).
+You can add premium channels, including HBO Max ($17), Paramount+ with Showtime ($10), and Starz ($11).
 Sling TV offers a large number of add-on packs, which provide extra genre-based programming (sports, news, lifestyle, Hollywood, etc.).
 They cost an additional $6 to $21 (for a bundle with several packs) each month.

 Sling beefed up its cloud DVR, so everyone now gets 50 hours of free DVR storage, up from 10 hours.
-You can also get 200 hours of storage, up from 50 hours, for $5 per month with the DVR Plus add-on.
+The DVR Unlimited add-on gives you unlimited storage for $5 per month.

 In addition, Sling has an exclusive deal with Barstool Sports, a channel dedicated to sports and pop culture that features live content, including video podcasts, blogs, and video series.

-There’s a free ad-supported service called Sling Freestream, with more than 500 live channels and over 40,000 on-demand titles, including news, sports, game shows, crime dramas, sitcoms, home improvement shows, and cooking shows.
+There’s a free ad-supported service called Sling Freestream.
+It has more than 500 live channels and over 40,000 on-demand titles, including news, sports, game shows, crime dramas, sitcoms, home improvement shows, and cooking shows.

 What you don’t get: You can get ABC, Fox, and NBC in some markets, so you need to check before signing on.
 But CBS is still missing from any plan.
 Subscribers outside of several major markets can no longer get NBC on-demand channels.
 (Sling had provided on-demand NBC channels in markets where the live NBC channel wasn’t available.)